ShanuSingroha/theNewsglory/README.md

-A responsive website that adapts to different screen size using HTML and Bootstrap CS framework.
+A responsive website that adapts to different screen size made using HTML and Bootstrap CS framework.